aklemba/cv-app/README.md

 Unfortunately the workaround doesn't work for me.
 No time to go back using Dagger2.

 ### Missing in the app
- - There should be a screen with all third party libraries used.
+ - There should be a screen with list of all third party libraries used.
  - proguard configuration might have some rules missing.
  - Firebase support must be added before release for crash reports and statistics